tAndreani/Not_Normal_PairedTest/README.md

 Input Two Matrices: Control and Treatment

-Return: a T observed and a T empirical
+Return: a T observed and a T permuted

-It is possible to select the treshold by which the T-values observed are significant or not to the respect of the T-values empirical.
+It is possible to select the treshold by which the T-values observed are significant or not to the respect of the T-values permuted.

 In Script.r it is possible to find an example on how to use the script.